Introduction to Robert's Rules of Order

-- Main Motions: The purpose of a main motion is to introduce items to the membership for their consideration.
+Main Motions introduce items to the membership for their consideration.
 They cannot be made when any other motion is on the floor, and yield to privileged, subsidiary, and incidental motions.

-- Subsidiary Motions: Their purpose is to change or affect how a main motion is handled, and is voted on before a main motion.
+Subsidiary Motions change or affect how a main motion is handled, and are voted on before a main motion.

-- Privileged Motions: Their purpose is to bring up items that are urgent about special or important matters unrelated to pending business.
+Privileged Motions bring up urgent items about special or important matters unrelated to pending business.

-- Incidental Motions: Their purpose is to provide a means of questioning procedure concerning other motions and must be considered before the other motion.
+Incidental Motions provide a means of questioning procedure concerning other motions and have priority.